 We also work closely with our partners such as Durham Constabulary, the North East Ambulance Service (NEAS), Teesdale and Weardale Search and Mountain Rescue (TWSMRT), local councils and our neighbouring Fire and Rescue Services as part of the Joint Emergency Service Interoperability Principles (JESIP) to ensure we can respond effectively and competently to any emergency.

 Our Organisational Performance Framework is underpinned by our Operational Assurance Framework that sets out our approach to quality assuring that we can respond effectively and competently to the range of incidents we may be called to attend.
 A number of key performance indicators (KPIs) are used to monitor performance of our emergency response arrangements.
-Managers at all levels are accountable for managing the day to day performance of their fire stations overseen by their Divisional Teams and the Emergency Response Manager.
+Managers at all levels are accountable for managing the day-to-day performance of their fire stations overseen by their Divisional Teams and the Emergency Response Manager.

-The Performance Board (PB)scrutinises performance and reports, by exception, to the Service Leadership Team (SLT).
+The Performance Board (PB) scrutinises performance and reports, by exception, to the Service Leadership Team (SLT).
 PB also reports to Members, who play a key role in scrutinising performance, through regular reports and presentations to the Performance Committee and the full Fire Authority.

-In 2021/22 we have undertaken Operational Readiness Audits (OpeRA), where we assess the operational readiness of our stations across five areas (Prevention, Protection, Response, Efficiency and People).
+In 2022/23 we have undertaken Operational Readiness Audits (OpeRA), where we assess the operational readiness of our stations across five areas (Prevention, Protection, Response, Efficiency and People).

 The Operational Assurance Group (OAG) exists to monitor, report and act on the outcomes from active monitoring and incident debriefs and this feeds into both national operational learning and joint organisational learning.
-Membership of the group is drawn from a cross-section of key departments with the chair of the Outcomes from debriefs are routinely shared across the organisation.
+Membership of the group is drawn from a cross-section of key departments and is chaired by the Director of Community Risk Management, with the learning from debriefs routinely shared across the organisation.